 Under the proposed law, votes would be counted in a series of rounds.
 In the first round, if one candidate received more than 50 percent of the first-place votes, that candidate would be declared the winner and no other rounds would be necessary.
 If no candidate received more than 50 percent of the first-place votes, then the candidate or candidates who received the fewest first-place votes would be eliminated and, in the next round, each vote for an eliminated candidate would instead be counted toward the next highest-ranked candidate on that voter's ballot.
-Depending on the number of candidates, additional rounds of counting could occur, with the last-place candidate or candidates in each round being eliminated and the votes for an eliminated candidate going to the voter's next choice out of the remaining candidates.
-A tie for last place in any round would be broken by comparing the tied candidates' support in earlier rounds.
-Ultimately, the candidate who was, out of the remaining candidates, the preference of a majority of voters would be declared the winner.

-Ranked-choice voting would be used only in races were a single candidate is to be declared the winner and not in races where more than one person is to be elected.
+Depending on the number of candidates, additional rounds of counting could occur, with the last-place candidate or candidates in each round being eliminated and the votes for an eliminated candidate going to the voter's next choice out of would be broken by comparing the tied candidates' support in earlier rounds.
+Ultimately, the candidate erence a majority of voters would be declared the winner. the remaining candidates.
+A tie for last place in ap who was, out of the remaining candidates, the pr aces were a single candidate is to be declared the winner and not in races where more than one person is Ranked-choice voting would be user to be elected.

-Under the proposed law, if no candidate releived oper tran 50 percent of first-place votes in the first round, the rounds of ballot-counting necessary for ranked-choice voting would be conducted at a calification facility.
-At the facility, voters' rankings would be entered into a computer, which would then be used to calculate the results of each round of the counting process.
-The proposed law provides that candidates in a statewide or district election would have at least three days to request a recount.
+more than 50 percent of first-place votes in the first round, the rounds of ballot-counting necessary for Under the proposed law, if no candid receiv ranked-choice voting would be conducted at a ar tabula At the facility, voters' rankings would be entered into a computer, which would then be used to calculate the results of each round of the cour ne proposed law provides that candidates in a statewide or district election would have at least three days to request a recount.

-The Secretary of State would be required to issue regulations of implement the proposed law and conduct a voter education campaign about the rankedchoice voting process.
-The proposed law would take effect on January 1, 22
+The Secretary of State would be required to issue regulation t the proposed law and conduct a voter education campaign about the rankeds to im choice voting process.
+The proposed law would take effect on